apple patient

 iOS 16.3.1: Apple engineers visited affected teams

-This change was primarily a response to initial reports of an accident detection system being triggered during roller coaster rides. publication of iOS 16.3.1, Apple has made further changes to the feature.
-In the update description, the company once again remains vague: "Accident detection optimizations on iPhone 14 and iPhone 14 Pro models."
-Apple has collected feedback from call centers that were affected by false alarms in accident detection.
+This change was primarily a response to initial reports of an accident detection system being triggered during roller coaster rides. publication With iOS 16.3.1, Apple has made further changes to the feature.
+In the update description, the company once again remains vague: "Accident Detection optimizations on iPhone 14 and iPhone 14 Pro models."
+Apple has collected feedback from call centers affected by false alerts from Accident Detection.
 The company has even sent engineers and other representatives to the affected teams.
-There is hope that iOS 16.3.1 will solve the problem of false alarms in accident detection or at least significantly improve it - whether this turns out to be true remains to be seen.
+There is hope that iOS 16.3.1 will resolve the issue of false alerts in Accident Detection or at least significantly improve it—whether this proves to be true remains to be seen.
 (Image: Apple)

 • iOS 16.3.1 & more: Apple releases new software updates